US Judge Blocks Postal Service Changes That Slowed Mail

 He also said the changes created “a substantial possibility many voters will be disenfranchised.”

-Bastian, an appointee of former President Barack Obama, said he planned to issue a written order later in the day, but that it would be substantially the same as that sought by the states.
+Bastian, an appointee of former President Barack Obama, said he planned to issue a written order by Friday, but that it would be substantially the same as the injunction sought by the states.

+Postal Service spokesman Dave Partenheimer said in a statement the organization is reviewing its legal options, but that “there should be no doubt that the Postal Service is ready and committed to handle whatever volume of election mail it receives.”

+Lee Moak, a member of the USPS Board of Governors, called the notion any changes were politically motivated “completely and utterly without merit.”

 Following a national uproar, Postmaster General Louis DeJoy, a major donor to President Donald Trump and the GOP, announced he was suspending some changes — including the removal of iconic blue mailboxes in many cities and the decommissioning of mail processing machines.